 Dr. Sarah Latchney fell in love with the brain when she took neuroscience courses as a college student at St. Lawrence University, where she earned her Bachelor’s degree in 2006.
-At the time, she was fascinated by the revolutionary idea that the brain is not fixed, but instead can produce new neurons throughout life, including adulthood, through a process called neurogenesis.
-Her fascination with neurogenesis coupled with her curiosity in how environmental factors play a role in health and disease led her to her PhD in Toxicology from the University of Rochester in 2012.
-From there, her research has covered a range of topics that related to neurogenesis, spanning from molecular regulators, environmental adaptations, and neuro-immune interactions in the context of various psychiatric and neurological disorders.
+At the time, she was fascinated by the revolutionary idea that the brain is not fixed but instead can produce new neurons throughout life, including adulthood, through a process called neurogenesis.
+Her fascination with neurogenesis, coupled with her curiosity about how environmental factors play a role in health and disease, led her to her PhD in Toxicology from the University of Rochester in 2012.
+From there, her research has covered a range of topics related to neurogenesis, spanning from molecular regulators, environmental adaptations, and neuro-immune interactions in the context of various psychiatric and neurological disorders.

-Currently, Dr. Latchney’s research interests are broadly aimed at studying the impact of the environment on neural stem and progenitor cells through the intersections of neuroscience, toxicology, and environmental health.
+Currently, Dr. Latchney’s research interests are broadly aimed at studying the impact of the early-life environment on the developing brain through the intersections of neuroscience, toxicology, and environmental health.
 She uses ‘environment’ as an umbrella term to include anthropogenic pollutants, naturally occurring products, and pharmaceutic agents.
 Students may join her lab and use various cellular and molecular approaches to study the effects of the environment on neuronal physiology.